trashgomi/mojique-translation/README.md

 ### The Glossary

 One of the most important parts of localization is to translate terms used within the world, in a consistent and interesting way.
-The _glossary.ods_ file found within the root folder maintains a list of our most subjective terms, especially those that are specific to this game and used repeatedly.
+[This online spreadsheet](https://sheet.zoho.com/sheet/published.do?rid=hbvaibb530e19e4cb4abb98d4309d30b9433c) contains a list of our most subjective terms, especially those that are specific to this game and used repeatedly.
 Examples include character and place names, and other fictional concepts.

-Contributors should skim through this file before making translations or localizations, and keep an eye on the file as the project goes on.
-Translators should also update the glossary when they encounter new terms that they think should go on the list, and propose a localization for those terms!
-Those proposals should be discussed with the rest of the team at some point.
+Contributors should skim through each page of this glossary before making translations or localizations, and keep an eye on the file as the project goes on.
+Translators should update the glossary when they encounter new terms that they think should go on the list, and propose a localization for those terms!
+Localizers are welcome to regularly go and propose new localizations as well, or dispute or agree with existing proposals.

 ## Contributors